wolfgangwiedervorname/wolfgangwiedervorname_dot_de/content/posts/250224_Hercules_GR-I11/index.md

 They were very much going to war with the army they had.
 The motor controller (and the bell hilariously) couldn't fit the drop bar diameter so they put one of those accessory mounts to put them *somewhere*, an adequate rigid fork couldn't be procured or was too much effort to procure, so on goes the common SR-Suntour suspension fork, although they did shell out for an airsprung one.
 It's the exact same motor setup too, Simplo 630Wh battery and a Shimano Steps EP8 motor.

 It is worth noting here that Shimano Di2 brifters are capable of controlling their Steps motors and this is a wonderful setup used for example by Giant on their also somewhat ill-fated but way more competently executed Revolt E+.
 Alas, this would have driven the already high-ish price tag of 4499€ (later 4899€) only higher.

 The most egregious sin however is the frame.
-Many E-bike frames already have infamously little thought given to rider position and equipping the already somewhat low effort Edison frame with drop-bars yields disaster.
+Many E-bike frames have infamously little thought given to rider position and equipping the already somewhat low effort Edison frame with drop-bars yields disaster.
 610mm effective toptube length *in the smallest size*.
 This by the way, barely scales, it just stays the same throughout the small sizes eventually growing to a generous 625mm in the largest size.
 Stack is massive, especially coupled with the Zecure stem adding another 50mm or so to the 625mm+ already present.
 A woefully ill-fitting geometry except for the tallest of people.
 ![Geometry table of the bike](images/Geometry.png)
 Did I mention it comes as a wave frame yet?
 ![The Edison GR I-11 with a wave frame](images/GR-I11_Wave.png) I think the image speaks for itself.
 Can you believe nobody bought these?

-Last week my gave me the spec sheet and said "I just got a call from our Hercules rep, they're selling these things for a dime, how much will it cost us to convert these to flatbar and make them actually sellable".
+Last week my Boss gave me the spec sheet and said "I just got a call from our Hercules rep, they're selling these things for a dime, how much will it cost us to convert these to flatbar and make them actually sellable".
 An MOQ of 6 gave us pause initially, in a year where we are trying to lower our stock more than anything, but the price was entirely too good to pass up and I got to work.
 It appeared Hercules really wanted that inventory gone.

 Parts that were absolutely necessary: